 NoExecute effect to the node and schedules any pods on the node for eviction after five minutes, by default.

-These worker latency profiles are three sets of parameters that are pre-defined with carefully tuned values that let you control the reaction of the cluster to latency issues without needing to determine the best values manually.
+These worker latency profiles contain three sets of parameters that are pre-defined with carefully tuned values to control the reaction of the cluster to increased latency.
+No need to experimentally find the best values manually.

 You can configure worker latency profiles when installing a cluster or at any time you notice increased latency in your cluster network.